 Peterson v.
 Commissioner of Revenue.
-On April 6, 2004, the Supreme Judicial Court held that the effective date in the act amending the capital gains tax statute violates amendment article 44 of the Massachusetts Constitution.
-Since the Act has a severability clause, the court remanded the case to the Supreme Judicial Court for Suffolk County for further proceedings to determine whether the statute should be construed to impose the new tax rate beginning on calendar year January 1, 2003, or whether the statute instead should be construed to impose the new tax rate beginning on January 1, 2002.
-Included in the fiscal 2005 GAA, and signed by the Governor on June 25, 2004, were two budget riders intended to address the Court's ruling.
-Together, the measures amended the effective date of the Act to January 1, 2002, and provided amnesty to all taxpayers who would have incurred an additional tax liability owed to the Commonwealth because of the new effective date.
-The plaintiffs have amended their complaint to challenge this new legislation.
-A status conference in this case has been scheduled for August 23, 2004.
+On April 6, 2004, the Supreme Judicial Court held that the effective date in the act amending the capital gains tax statute ("Act") violates amendment article 44 of the Massachusetts Constitution.
+Because the Act has a severability clause, the Court remanded the case to the Supreme Judicial Court for Suffolk County for further proceedings to determine whether it should be construed to impose the new tax rate beginning on calendar year January 1, 2003, or calendar year January 1, 2002.
+Included in the Fiscal 2005 GAA - and signed by the Governor on June 25, 2004 - were two sections concerning capital gains tax rates: one section providing that the effective date of the capital gains tax statute is January 1, 2002 and another concerning an exemption for taxpayers who paid taxes on capital gains realized during January 1, 2002 to April 30, 2002.
+The plaintiffs have amended their complaint to challenge each of these sections.
 See "RECENT DEVELOPMENTS - Fiscal 2004 Tax Revenues" above.